howardgrams/newlook/about.md

 ## About the Pictures on this Blog

 None of the pictures on this blog were taken using a large telescope or from a remote dark sky site.
-Instead, they were taken from my light-polluted backyard surrounded by nearby street lights and neighbors' security lights.
+Instead, they are all taken from my light-polluted backyard surrounded by nearby street lights and neighbors' security lights.

 Unless otherwise mentioned, all these images were taken using a Celestron RASA 8-inch astrograph (telescope) and an iOptron AZ Mount Pro alt-azimuth mount.
 The camera is a ZWO ASI183MC controlled using a software program named Sharpcap.
-I processed the raw images using another program named Startools.
-The images I show on this blog are formed from multiple  short exposures (typically 3 seconds) stacked together to reach a total exposure of between 3 and 20 minutes.
+I process the raw images using another program named Startools.
+The images I show on this blog are formed from multiple  short exposures (typically 3 seconds) stacked together to reach a total exposure of between 3 and 30 minutes.

 I should note that processing astronomical images to tease out as much subtle detail as possible is very much an art.
 Having only been doing this for a few months, I'm very much still in the "neophyte" category.